July 13, 2023

 It’s one thing to encounter an unhealthy culture at a drugstore, fast food line, or flight counter.

-It’s demoralizing the first days of your new job as a nonprofit leader, especially if the interview process leads you to believe everything is great.
+It’s demoralizing the first days of your new job as a nonprofit leader, especially if the Nonprofit CEO interview process leads you to believe everything is great.

-You can avoid unpleasant surprises by exploring critical topics during your interviews.
-These twelve questions will help you see what’s in the pond before you jump, determine if it’s safe to jump and begin candid interview conversations.*
+Avoid unpleasant surprises by exploring critical topics during your interviews.
+These twelve questions will help you see what’s in the pond before you jump.*

 Why are questions to detect hidden challenges especially critical during nonprofit CEO interviews?
 If they know the challenges exist, the interviewers fear you’ll bolt if they share them—even if they are common nonprofit issues.